tobirohrer/building-energy-storage-simulation/README.md

 <img src="docs/imgs/overview.drawio.png" alt="isolated" width="600"/>

-The Building Energy Storage Simulation serves as OpenAI gym (now [gymnasium](https://github.com/Farama-Foundation/Gymnasium)) environment for Reinforcement Learning.
-The environment represents a building with an energy storage (in form of a battery) and a solar energy system.
-The building is connected to a power grid with time varying electricity prices.
-The task is to control the energy storage so that the total cost of electricity are minimized.
+The Building Energy Storage Simulation serves as an OpenAI gym (now [gymnasium](https://github.com/Farama-Foundation/Gymnasium)) environment for Reinforcement Learning.
+The environment represents a building with an energy storage (in the form of a battery) and a solar energy system.
+The building is connected to a power grid with time-varying electricity prices.
+The task is to control the energy storage so that the total cost of electricity is minimized.

-The inspiration of this project and the data profiles come from the [CityLearn](https://github.com/intelligent-environments-lab/CityLearn) environment.
+The inspiration for this project and the data profiles come from the [CityLearn](https://github.com/intelligent-environments-lab/CityLearn) environment.
 Anyhow, this project focuses on the ease of usage and the simplicity of its implementation.
-Therefore, this project serves as playground for those who want to get started with reinforcement learning for energy management system control.
+Therefore, this project serves as a playground for those who want to get started with reinforcement learning for energy management system control.

 ## Installation